xtclang/jmixin/README.md

 And of course `quackers` can be passed to methods which expect either a land or sea vehicle.

-So how did we pick up this shared state?
+So how did we pick up the state?
 As you probably noticed we actually did more than just declare that we `implement` some mixins, we also declared that we `extend` a special `Mixin.Base` class. `Mixin.Base` is what is managing the state for the various mixins.
 If your class already inherits from some other class you'll need to do a bit more work to enable mixins.

 ```
 class DuckBoat